Finnish invasion of the Karelian Isthmus

 The Finnish invasion of the Karelian Isthmus refers to a military campaign carried out by Finland in 1941.
 It was part of what is commonly referred to as the Continuation War.
-Early in the war Finnish forces liberated the Karelian Isthmus.
+Early in the war, Finnish forces captured the Karelian Isthmus.
 It had been ceded to the Soviet Union on 13 March 1940, in the Moscow Peace Treaty, which marked the end of the Winter War.
-Later, in the summer of 1944, the Soviet Union reconquered the southern part of the isthmus in the Vyborg–Petrozavodsk Offensive.
+Later, in the summer of 1944, the Soviet Union recaptured the southern part of the isthmus in the Vyborg–Petrozavodsk Offensive.

 Initial setup of the forces

 The Finnish forces facing the Karelian Isthmus consisted of two Finnish army corps.
 The Finnish II Corps was north of the river Vuoksi and the Finnish IV Corps south of it.
 The Finnish II Corps was commanded by Major-General Taavetti Laatikainen and it consisted of three divisions (the 10th, 15th and 18th divisions) as the 10th Division had been added to it after the II Corps had been forced to give the 2nd Division over to operations in Ladoga Karelia.
 The Finnish IV Corps was commanded by Lieutenant General Karl Lennart Oesch and had two divisions and a reinforced regiment placed at the front lines (the 8th and 12th divisions together with the reinforced 25th Infantry Regiment) and a single division (4th Division) as its reserve.

 When the operation started, the defending Soviet forces consisted nominally of two separate army corps (the 19th and 50th corps).
 The Soviet 19th Corps consisted of two divisions (the 115th and 142nd divisions), one motorized division (the 198th Motorized Division) and a motorized regiment (the 14th Motorized Rifle Regiment).
 The Soviet 198th Motorized Division was tied down in fighting near Sortavala while the two other divisions manned the positions close to the border.
 The Soviet 265th Rifle Division was en route to act as the reserve.
 The relatively quiet front prompted the Soviet leadership to transfer the command elements of the 50th Corps south of Leningrad on 21 July leaving its divisions (the 43rd and 123rd Rifle Divisions) under the direct command of the Soviet 23rd Army.